ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/quick-start.md

 # Quick Installation Guide

-Get up and running with CyberArk AI Spec OS in minutes.
+Get up and running with CyberArk Agentic Spec Driven Development (CyberArk ASDD) in minutes.
 This guide covers the most common installation scenarios for both greenfield (new) and brownfield (existing) projects.

 ## Step 1: Base Installation

-The base installation sets up CyberArk AI Spec OS centrally on your system.
+The base installation sets up CyberArk Agentic Spec Driven Development centrally on your system.
 This is optional but recommended, as it maintains your default standards and instructions that projects will inherit from.

 ### Choose Your Installation Method